DesterLib/desterlib/apps/docs/src/content/docs/development/contributing.md

 During alpha development, we use a simplified workflow: **Feature Branches → Main**.
 Once we reach stable releases, we'll introduce a `dev` branch for staging.
 :::

-See the [Versioning Guide](/development/versioning/) for complete workflow.
+See the [Development Workflow](/development/workflow/) for the complete workflow.

 ## 🔍 Finding Issues to Work On

 ### Good First Issues

 Look for issues labeled:

 - `good first issue` - Perfect for newcomers
 - `help wanted` - Community help needed
 - `documentation` - Improve docs